flavi1/0orZ-framework/README.md

 # O or Z Concept

+TODO
-* TODO : parler du preprocess dans les templates (rappel historique sur PHP)
+*  parler du preprocess dans les templates (rappel historique sur PHP) -> implicit preprocessed HMVC
+* routines vs classic front controllers.
+* One unic front controller, 0.routine.php for HMVC, z.page.tpl for implicit preprocessed HMVC.
 * url point directly to a project folder. ex : myproject/myrequest
 * First, the controller will try to find a routine in this format : 0.routine.php (here, ex : myproject/0.myrequest.php)
 * If routine not found, the controller will try to find a page template "z.page.tpl" (here : myproject/z.myrequest.php)